 It is strongly recommended to record the reason for exemption using Maintain Text.

 Click the Enter button to validate the information.

 Click the Save button.TIPS:

-Be aware that exemptions should be delimited in the event of a separation or transfer to a new agency.
-Many exemptions do not follow the employee.
+Be aware that most all exemptions should be delimited in the event of a separation or transfer to a new agency, as many exemptions do not follow the employee.

 One exception is employees with an ESD approved exemption to the WA Cares Fund / LTSS program.
 These employees’ Exempt status (R – Exempt, reportable for tax type 113 – WA Cares Fund LTC Tax -EE) should remain active upon transfer or separation.